-- (a) A Supplementary Project Agreement ('SPA'), in the case of Major New Construction Projects (see NAECI Appendix D, Annex B for a model SPA). - (b) A Long Term Repair and Maintenance Agreement, in the case of Long Term Repair and Maintenance Operations. - (c) A Major Event Agreement, in the case of Major Events (subject to NAECI 20.4(c) below).
+- (a) A Supplementary Project Agreement ('SPA'), in the case of Major and Basic New Construction Projects (see NAECI Appendix D, Annex A for a model SPA). - (b) A Long Term Repair and Maintenance Agreement, in the case of Long Term Repair and Maintenance Operations. - (c) A Major Event Agreement, in the case of Major Events (subject to NAECI 20.4(c) below).

 The terms of a local agreement, including any incentive bonus arrangement, shall normally be negotiated by representatives of the main contractor(s) and employers of in-scope employees on the project/site/event in question (assisted by the ECIA Regional Employment Relations Executive) and the local full time officers of the signatory trades unions.
+It is essential that local agreement negotiations commence early enough to ensure that they are concluded and receive NJC approval in good time before employee mobilisation.